Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Methodology

-\paragraph{Adapter Tuning.} As a pioneering work, the adapter was initially introduced in the NLP domain by~\cite{houlsby2019parameter} to achieve PEFT.
-Owing to its remarkable effectiveness, it has been successfully adopted in the CV field as well.
-This method integrates small neural modules, termed adapters, into the Transformer layers.
+The adapter is initially introduced in the NLP domain by~\cite{houlsby2019parameter} to achieve PEFT.
+Because of its remarkable effectiveness, it has also been successfully adopted in the CV field.
+This method integrates small neural modules, termed adapters, into the transformer layers.
 During the adaptation process, only these adapters are fine-tuned.
-The adapter architecture consists of a down-projection layer parameterized by $W_{down}\in \mathbb{R}^{d\times k}$ and an up-projection layer parameterized by $W_{up}\in \mathbb{R}^{k\times d}$.
-Here, $k$ (with $ k<<d$) serves to reduce the dimension of the representation into a lower rank.
-Furthermore, a ReLU layer is positioned between two layers to enable non-linear projection.
+The adapter architecture consists of a down-projection layer parameterized by $W_{down}\in \mathbb{R}^{d\times k}$ and an up-projection layer parameterized by $W_{up}\in \mathbb{R}^{k\times d}$, as shown in Figure~\ref{fig:method}{(b)}.
+Here, $k$ (with $ k<<d$) serves to reduce the dimension of the representation to a lower rank.
+Furthermore, a ReLU layer is positioned between two layers to enable nonlinear projection.
 For a given input feature map $x_{\ell} \in \mathbb{R}^{N\times d}$, the adapter generates optimized features as follows:

-where $W=[W_{down};W^{T}_{up}] \in \mathbb{R}^{d \times 2k}$ denotes all the trainable parameters in the adapter.
+where $W=[W_{down};W^{\top}_{up}] \in \mathbb{R}^{d \times 2k}$ denotes all the trainable parameters in the adapter.

-Adapter tuning methods in CV domain can be broadly divided into two categories: \textbf{1) design specific adapter architectures for various vision tasks} (\textit{e.g.}, image classification, video understanding, etc.), and \textbf{2) employ advanced optimization techniques to reduce the trainable parameters in the adapter.}
+Adapter tuning methods in vision can be broadly divided into two main categories: 1) task-specific adapter architectures for various vision tasks and 2) advanced techniques to further reduce the trainable parameters in the adapter or to improve performance.